-Leslie Kux is Assistant Commissioner for Policy and Director of the Office of Policy in the Office of the Commissioner at the Food and Drug Administration (FDA).
+Leslie Kux is Associate Commissioner for Policy and Director of the Office of Policy in the Office of the Commissioner at the Food and Drug Administration (FDA).

 Ms. Kux advises the Commissioner and FDA leadership on a broad range of agency policy issues, as well as regulations and guidance development.
 She is FDA's focal point for developing cross-cutting agency policy and the agency's liaison for intergovernmental policy development.
 She oversees, directs, and coordinates the agency's rulemaking activities and regulations development system, including processing documents for publication in the Federal Register and initiating new systems and procedures to make the agency's rulemaking process more efficient.